 Executive Director of Communications EMEA and Co-founder & President of Cercle InterElles network

 Diversitas is a team of Lenovo employees that promote inclusion across cultures, disabilities, LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer), immigration and more.
 The team was awarded the European Diversity award in 2017 for Employees resource group, actively represents Lenovo in EMEA Pride events and supports inclusion in the workplace with the award winning concept for Diversity Month.

 Women leading the way

 We’re continuing to increase opportunities with our Women’s Leadership Development Program.
-Women now represent 18.2% of Lenovo executives – an increase of 30% in just four years.
+Women now represent 18.5% of Lenovo executives – an increase of more than 30% in just five years.
 What’s more, women are staying at Lenovo for longer and we set up precise target published in our D&I report last year to reach 20% women executives in 2020.

 Supporting diversity across EMEA

 For the third consecutive year we attended June’s Women in Africa event with a delegation from MEA and France, supporting the important cause for women entrepreneurship in Africa.

 More than 600 delegates from across the tech industry gathered at this French yearly women’s networking event to discuss how to close the gender gap in artificial intelligence and the importance of diversity programs across the generations within our companies.
 The network InterElles represents 15 tech companies in France, including Lenovo, IBM, GE, Intel, ENGIE Orange, SAP & EDF.

 Women in Lenovo Leadership (WILL) EMEA